 - Skin reactions: Your skin may become pink or tanned about 2 to 3 weeks into your treatment.
 As you continue treatment, it may become bright red or very dark.
 It might also feel dry and itchy and look flaky.
 You can use lotions meant for dry skin (such as Eucerin®) to help keep it moisturized.
 Protecting it from the sun by wearing sunscreen will also help.
-These skin reactions will gradually get better about 3 or 4 weeks after your treatment ends. - Fatigue: Fatigue is a feeling of being tired or weak, not wanting to do things, not being able to concentrate, or feeling slowed down.
+These skin reactions will start to gradually get better about 3 or 4 weeks after your treatment ends. - Fatigue: Fatigue is a feeling of being tired or weak, not wanting to do things, not being able to concentrate, or feeling slowed down.
 Fatigue can range from mild to severe.
-You may develop fatigue during or after your treatment, and it may last for 6 weeks to 1 year after your treatment ends. - Pain flare and swelling around the treatment site: Pain flare is a temporary increase in pain.
+You may develop fatigue about 2 to 3 weeks into your treatment, and it may last for 6 weeks to 1 year after your treatment ends.